 AI Can Spot Patterns You’d Miss

 Or AI might flag donors who used to give three times a year but have recently dropped to once.
 These are donors who are still emotionally invested but may be financially stretched.
-Instead of pushing for another monetary gift, you could invite them to a volunteer shift or a ‘behind the scenes’ coffee chat.
+Instead of pushing for another monetary gift, you could invite them to a volunteer shift or a behind-the-scenes coffee chat.
 The goal shifts from gift frequency to relationship preservation.

-What AI Can’t Do (and Shouldn’t Try To)
+What AI Can’t Do

 AI cannot replace genuine human gratitude.
 And it can’t fake authenticity.